pmgassin/SHS_simulation/README.md

  to launch, the SHS program, enter:
 ./Work/SHS <Keyword> <inputbeta> <input orientation> <outputfile>

-where <Keyword> is equal to "polarplot_90" or "polarplot_180" or "angle_scattering" depending on the computation you want to perform. inputbeta, input_orientation and outputfile are respectively the name of the input file containing the hyperpolarizability of the molecule, the  name of the input file containing the orientation and position of the molecules and the output file.
+where <Keyword> is equal to "polarplot_single" or "polarplot_integrate" or "angle_scattering" depending on the computation you want to perform. inputbeta, input_orientation and outputfile are respectively the name of the input file containing the hyperpolarizability of the molecule, the  name of the input file containing the orientation and position of the molecules and the output file.

-to launch, the spher_SHS program, enter:
+to launch, the sphere_SHS program, enter:

 ./Work/sphere_SHS <Keyword> <inputbeta> <outputfile>

-where <Keyword> is equal to "polarplot_90" or "polarplot_180" or "angle_scattering" depending on the computation you want to perform. inputbeta, and outputfile are respectively the name of the input file containing the hyperpolarizability of the molecule,  and the output file.
+where <Keyword> is equal to "polarplot_single" or "polarplot_integrate" or "angle_scattering" depending on the computation you want to perform. inputbeta, and outputfile are respectively the name of the input file containing the hyperpolarizability of the molecule,  and the output file.